openbermuda/karmapi/docs/nodice/inertia.rst

 through nested spheres), with the diameter of the n'th circle being
 $n$.

+In short assuming the amplitude of the wave would drop from the n-th to the (n+1)th circle by just enough to add an extra copy of the wave.

 Now consider, a dumbel with the same mass at each end with a bar one unit long separating the masses, rotating with some angular velocity,